canonical/kernel-docs/docs/tutorial/crank-your-first-kernel.md

 ```
 <!-- TODO add a link to a reference on more info about when commits should be added -->

-For the purposes of this tutorial, no additional commits need to be added.
+Since there are commits that have kernel config changes (e.g. commits with the "UBUNTU: [Config]" prefix), this will require an additional commit from our side.
+We will address this in the `cranky close` step a little later.

-### Link to Launchpad bug tracker
+### Link to Launchpad bug tracker - `cranky link-tb`

 Run the following command to update the corresponding Launchpad tracking bug to this new kernel version being created.